weareleaf/handbook/time-tracking.md

 ## Good time tracking

+### Track specific tasks

-- Use Harvest to create a new entry for each new activity you need to track.
-E.g. a meeting or call would be tracked as a separate item from development.
+Harvest allows you to enter muiltiple tasks in a single day, and it's good practice to track these tasks individually.
+Use Harvest to create a new entry for each new activity you need to track; for example, a client meeting or conference call would be tracked as a separate item from development on their application.

+If you can't find the client, project, or task you need to track, raise it with Chris or Mike, and they'll amend Harvest.

+### Add a description

-- Use good descriptions that will make sense to both us and a client E.g. "Writing automated tests for the new referrals feature" instead of "Tests"
+Harvest provides a mechanism for adding descriptions to an entry via the _Add notes_ field.
+Use good descriptions that will make sense to both us and a client; for example, _"Writing automated tests for the new referrals feature"_, rather than _"Tests"_.

+### Start & stop your timer as neeeded

-- Don't get neurotic about starting and stopping your timer, but do stop it if you're not going to be working on something for more than 5 minutes.
+The day is full of distractions, and sometimes you'll be stopped in your tracks while a timer is running.
+If you're not going to be working on something for more than a couple of minutes, simply pause your timer, and start it again when you're ready to pick the task back up.

+### We all make mistakes

-- Remember, you can retroactively edit your time entries and descriptions with Harvest.
-So if something's incorrect please don't be afraid to change it.
+From time to time, you'll either forget to start a timer, or you'll leave one running at the end of the working day.
+If you fidn yourself having made one of these mistakes, you can retroactively edit your time entries and descriptions with Harvest.
+If something's gone wrong, don't be afraid to change it; just do your best in estimating the correct entry.